 The QAB is described in detail in the following open access paper:

-Here is a version of the QAB that includes extended forms for when more time is available.
+An extended version of the QAB that includes additional items, for situations where more time is available.

 A version of the QAB for remote administration, e.g. by Zoom.

 QAB — Arabic (Lebanese) | عَرَبِيّ لُبْنَانِيّ by Mohammad Wehbe